projetmbc/for-writing/@prism/contrib/products/README.md

 #
 #
 # warning::
-#     Except if it is totally impossible, the code returned must
+#     Except if it is totally impossible, the code build must offer
-#     offer the ability to access a palette via the string name of
+#     the ability to access a palette via the string name of the
-#     the variable associated with it.
+#     variable associated with it, and also to propose ways to
+#     transform palettes (extraction, shift and reverse order).
 ###
 def build_code(
     credits : str,